tomasnp/TStats/README.md

 # StatsBomb Open Data

+[This repo is just for stocking the data of StatsBomb (i am not the owner of those files)]

 Welcome to the StatsBomb Open Data repository.

 StatsBomb are committed to sharing new data and research publicly to enhance understanding of the game of Football.
 We want to actively encourage new research and analysis at all levels.
 Therefore we have made certain leagues of StatsBomb Data freely available for public use for research projects and genuine interest in football analytics.